Updated April 16, 2020

 Property Loan Notes are financial instruments that are typically used to raise development capital for developers.

 These loan notes have been particularly popular with regards to UK property in recent times.

-They allow individual investors to invest, sometimes alongside institutional investors, in
+They allow individual investors to invest, sometimes alongside institutional investors, in a development.